Saving Lives Through Routine

 Age 21

-Testing may be recommended if patient has a higher than-average risk of colon cancer.
+Testing may be recommended if you have a higher-than-average risk of colon cancer.

 Age 45-75

-People at average risk (are in good health and with a life expectancy of more than 10 years) should continue regular colorectal cancer screenings.
+People at average risk (are in good health and with a life expectancy of more than 10 years) should have regular colorectal cancer screenings.

 Age: 76-85:

-The decision to be screened should be based on patient preference, life expectancy, overall health, and prior screening history.
+The decision to be screened should be based on your preference, life expectancy, overall health, and prior screening history.

 High Risk: